matlab-actions/setup-matlab/README.md

 Once you set up MATLAB, you can build and test your MATLAB project as part of your workflow.
 To execute code on the runner, include the [Run MATLAB Build](https://github.com/matlab-actions/run-build/), [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/), or [Run MATLAB Command](https://github.com/matlab-actions/run-command/) action in your workflow.

 ### Run MATLAB Build on GitHub-Hosted Runner
-Set up a GitHub-hosted runner to run a specific task and its depended-on tasks that are specified in a file named `buildfile.m` in the root of your repository.
+Use a GitHub-hosted runner to run a specific task and its depended-on tasks that are specified in a file named `buildfile.m` in the root of your repository.
 To run tasks using the MATLAB build tool, include the [Run MATLAB Build](https://github.com/matlab-actions/run-build/) action in your workflow.
 This action is supported in MATLAB R2022b and later.

 ```yaml
 name: Run MATLAB Build on GitHub-Hosted Runner